 What About Natural Sugars?

 Many whole foods contain natural sugars, like fruits and vegetables.
-But there's a big difference; these whole foods also contain fiber, plus additional nutrients and phytochemicals that are usually lacking in processed foods.
+But there's a big difference -- these whole foods also contain fiber, plus additional nutrients and phytochemicals that you won't find in the processed foods.

 Wait, What About Honey?